-CINCINNATI — The CEO of a Cincinnati-area non-profit who weeks ago announced a Congressional run against Congressman Greg Landsman is currently in jail on a charge of aggravated menacing.
+CINCINNATI — The CEO of a Cincinnati-area nonprofit, who weeks ago announced a congressional run against Greg Landsman, was arrested on an aggravated menacing charge.

 According to court documents, Rosemary Oglesby-Henry allegedly pointed a gun at a man on Sunday.

-Court documents say that, according to the alleged victim, following an argument, Oglesby-Henry "pointed a firearm in the bedroom at the victim, to which the victim said 'shoot me.'"
+Court documents say Kevin Farmer, the alleged victim, told police that following an argument, Oglesby-Henry "pointed a firearm in the bedroom at the victim, to which (he) said 'shoot me.'"
+While WCPO does not usually name victims, Farmer did speak to us about the charge and is a public figure running for Cincinnati City Council.

 Oglesby-Henry announced her run for Ohio's 1st Congressional District earlier this month; she is running as a Republican.